 Performance Units are the long-term equity-related incentive awards that are currently granted to the CEO.
 LTIP awards are granted each year.
 Each grant is subject to a three-year cumulative performance objective.
 At the end of the three-year period, the grant is subjected to a performance calculation to determine whether and to what extent it should vest.
 Depending on continued employment, grants attributed until 2013 will vest in four tranches, the payment of which takes place approximately 6, 12, 18 and 24 months following the end of the performance period.
-Depending on continuous employment, grants attributed from 2014 would vest in two tranches, the payment of which would take place approximately 6 and 18 months following the end of the performance period.
+Depending on continuous employment, grants attributed from 2014 would vest in two tranches, the payment of which sollowing the end of the performance period.

-LTIP-scheme:
+LTIP-SCHEME